felix-lang/felix/doc/refman/directives.rst

 A function or procedure definition can be qualified by the adjective `inline` to tell the compiler to inline direct applications or calls.

 Recursive functions or procedures cannot be inlined, it is an error to specify inline for them.
+[Currently ignored].

 An inline function will not be inlined if it is invoked via a closure.

 noinline adjective
 ------------------